tweag/nickel/RATIONALE.md

 ### Jsonnet vs Nickel

 The main difference between Jsonnet and Nickel are types.
-Jsonnet does not feature static types, contracts or enriched values, and thus can't type library code and has no principled approach to data validation.
+Jsonnet does not feature static types, contracts or metadata, and thus can't type library code and has no principled approach to data validation.

 ### Comparison with other configuration languages
 <!-- Intentionally duplicated in `README.md`, please update the other one for